 - Current and Target Model Display Grid: Between the Source and Target models is a Resolution column.
 The default merge decision is Ignore.
 You can click the Resolution column to view a list of possible resolutions.
 If you want to change the resolution, click the list and then click the new resolution.
 When you change the default resolution of an object, the resolutions of their dependent properties and objects are automatically updated.
 You can also click the category folders, like the Tables Resolution column to change all the resolutions for all the underlying objects in that object category.
-And, you can use the CTRL key to select multiple items, and then right click to enable the list of possible resolutions. - Reverse-Engineer parent tables: Reverse engineers parent tables of selected objects so referential constraints are valid. - SQL Difference: To enable the SQL Difference utility, select any difference that is a long text field, such as a Definition, Note, or DDL, and then click SQL Difference to view the differences between the SQL of the models.
+And, you can use the CTRL key to select multiple items, and then right click to enable the list of possible resolutions. - Force Match: In some cases the Compare and Merge utility fails to match objects because certain criteria are not met but you may want them matched anyway.
+In those cases you can force the system to match those objects.
+Select the object in the Current Model tree, scroll down and right click the target object in the Target Model tree, and select Match Objects.
+For more information, see Forcing a Match. - Reverse-Engineer parent tables: Reverse engineers parent tables of selected objects so referential constraints are valid. - SQL Difference: To enable the SQL Difference utility, select any difference that is a long text field, such as a Definition, Note, or DDL, and then click SQL Difference to view the differences between the SQL of the models.
 This functionality allows you to only view the differences; you can resolve the differences on the Results page of the Compare and Merge Utility.